Adirlou/OptML_Project/README.md

 The contribution is twofold:

-1) The original code from https://github.com/epfml/ChocoSGD has been rewritten partially in order to allow simulations with more machines.
-In some cases, the execution speed is also improved.
+1) The original code from https://github.com/epfml/ChocoSGD has been partially rewritten in order to allow simulations with more machines and proposes more already implemented topologies.
+The user can provide his own custom topology.
+In some cases, the execution speed is improved by computing the gradient in matrix form for all machines.

 2) We created a few experiences in order to try to answer the following questions:
     - We reproduce results which are well known and are the answer to the question: How does the network topology and number of nodes affect the convergence rate of decentralized SGD?
 What happens when one tries to optimize using a real-world network?